 2EROS sent us a pair of men’s briefs and they are as stylish as some fancy shirts I’ve bought in the past – no kidding.
 The 2EROS brand offers a line of sleek and eye catching men’s sportswear and underwear for those who want style all the way and all day.
 Designed with the male physique in mind, 2EROS products accentuate the male form as long as you keep yourself in shape.
 Get in decent shape first then go out and buy your 2EROS gear.

 For more about the 2eros line of products, check out the 2eros review at the Bullz-Eye Blog.

 Bullz-Eye was recently contacted by Hairbond out of the UK to test out some new grooming products.
-Tom Orlando was happy to oblige and post some impressions of the company’s new line of upscale men’s product.
+A staff member was happy to oblige and post some impressions of the company’s new line of upscale men’s product.